NeptuneMagicSauce/CatPi/README.md

 # TODO

+- screen saver:
+  detect even if it hits a child widget remove debug setting delay is seconds instead of minutes remove debug print in ScreenBrightness::setIsOn()

 - more debug settings:
   - load cell polling, refresh frequency : to test
   - load cell polling, timeout (for cpu consumption when unplugged): to test